 – Alexander McCall Smith

-For a one page critique of the highly controversial proposed hotel development which fundamentally threatens the future of the Edinburgh Central Library:
+For a one page critique of the highly controversial proposed Virgin Hotel development which imperils the future of Edinburgh Central Library and the Old Town Community:

-If you only have a moment to spare, then please sign the petition and share with others:
+If you haven’t yet signed the petition PLEASE DO and share with others:

-To lose the land of the Cowgate would be to dishonour the Library’s founder, Andrew Carnegie, who at the opening ceremony in 1890 stated:
+To lose this public land to the Virgin Hotel would be to dishonour the Library’s founder, Andrew Carnegie, who at the opening ceremony in 1890 stated:

 “I warmly support this righteous protest by the citizens of Edinburgh against the unacceptable plans of the City Council for the Central Library and its environs.”

-Besides fundamentally compromising the Library’s future development, the proposed hotel would block iconic views to Edinburgh Castle, significantly reducing light to a building purposely designed to maximise natural light, complimented by the inscription set above the Sun’s rays over the main public entrance:
+Besides fundamentally compromising the Library’s future, the proposed hotel would block iconic views to The Castle from the Edinburgh and Scottish Rooms of the Library, significantly reducing light: a terrible irony given that the building was purposely designed to maximise natural light, complimented by the Sun’s rays and inscription set above the main entrance:

 “On the face of it, this seems an extraordinary betrayal of Carnegie’s intentions and a slap in the face for Edinburgh’s great cultural heritage.
 The details suggest an even more cynical approach by the Council.”